 You also should not camp in urban areas, or near buildings.

-To see where these protected areas are, you can check out a map of the country that highlights them by clicking here.
+To see where these protected areas are, you can check out a map of the country that highlights them by checking this link.

 Therefore if you avoid any of the protected and urban areas outlined above, then you can camp in Lithuania legally and without any trouble from police and (hopefully!) locals.

 As for campfires, it’s best to avoid making them wherever you are in the country – they are not encouraged, and wild fires can take off quickly in summer.
 You might want to think about bringing a storm cooker with you for cooking.
 They tend to be safe, and are often fine to use – but you should check local laws first.
 Our recommendation is a storm cooker made by the Swedish Trangia brand.
 These fantastic pieces of equipment are super durable, lightweight and there’s usually one to fit all budgets.

 If you wish to camp without using fuel and no smoke at all, a solar cooker would fit the bill.
 They use just the sun to cook food, and a lot quicker than you’d think.

 While Lithuania can have some perfect weather for camping, it’s still susceptible to typical continental European weather.
 Therefore a rainproof and storm-proof tent is an absolute must have.
 We’d recommend either this BFULL tent, or this Hillman tent.
 Both are super lightweight, will keep out the rain (and mosquitos!) and are great value for money.

 As for other tips on wild camping in Lithuania, we cover that in the section below:

 Some General Tips For Wild Camping In Lithuania:

 - Choose a rural spot to pitch your tent, one where it is unlikely you will be disturbed – for example, in the countryside far from settlements.